-Dr. Wiley H. Justice, an otolaryngologist, or ENT, at the University of South Alabama Speech and Hearing Center, said hearing loss is often an issue for people of all ages.
+Dr. Wiley H. Justice, an otolaryngologist, or ENT, at the University of South Alabama Speech and Hearing Clinic, said hearing loss is often an issue for people of all ages.

 “I see patients on a daily basis who complain of hearing loss,” Dr. Justice said.
 “These include patients who are having hearing problems due to wax impaction in the ear,